harmony-one/h/progress/konstantin-potapov.md

+2026-07-03 This week I worked on new release features.
+I prepared activation settings for both testnet and mainnet, reviewed the related code, and performed feature testing for the release.

+---

 2026-06-19 This week I reviewed and merged 7 PRs and prepared activation epochs for devnet.
 I also continued improving test performance: the current changes reduce test runtime by about 20% by removing unnecessary waits and repeated work from the test flow.

 ---